PhotoBackup/server-asp/README.md

 # server-asp
-The ASP PhotoBackup server implementation
+The Classic ASP PhotoBackup server implementation.

+File are saved in the defined MediaRoot, a folder where the IIS service can write.

+This in in alpha status: due password encryption issue now it doen't work.
+Feel free to contribute.